Greg Johnson (white nationalist): Early life and education

 Johnson has kept his personal life private, and few photos of him have been published.
 He was born in 1971, the son of a Democratic union member, he has said in interviews.
 He has said he was libertarian in high school, read Ayn Rand in early college (becoming in his words "a bit of a boy Objectivist"), and afterward considered himself paleoconservative and finally white nationalist.
 He has said that after arguments in graduate school about Heidegger with Jewish students, "That’s when I knew this guy [Hitler] was telling the truth".

 He taught philosophy part-time at Morehouse College from February 1994 to December 1997.
 While living in Atlanta, Georgia (in late 1999 or early 2000), Johnson met Joshua Buckley, a former skinhead and the editor of Tyr, a radical Traditionalist journal.
 In September 2000, Johnson attended a lecture given by British Holocaust denier David Irving.
 He considered founding his own white nationalist journal, but reconsidered when The Occidental Quarterly was founded in 2001.

-Johnson received a Ph.D. in philosophy from the Catholic University of America around 2000 or 2001.
+Johnson received a Ph.D. in philosophy from the Catholic University of America in 2001.

-In 2002, he joined the faculty of the Pacific School of Religion as a Visiting Assistant Professor of Philosophy and Swedenborgian Studies.
+In 2002, he joined the faculty of the Pacific School of Religion as a visiting assistant professor of Philosophy and Swedenborgian Studies.